ScriptoMax/Assignments_System_Programming/Linux_sample_module/README.md

 ./tester

 Once device file gets accessed, you will be proposed to enter any text to write it to the buffer.
 Lets do that.
 Then, press «Enter» to see your input as a program output.
-If things look right, execution finishes with return code 0.
+If things look right, process finishes with return code 0.

 3. To reverse driver embedding / to remove the driver, switch back to driver folder, then enter command